triskelion-voidsaints/naeva/README.md

 </p>

 ## Trade loops
-Nova's map has been reworked to focus on trade loops to encourage through and profitable exploration and travelling of the universe.
+Nova's map has been reworked to focus on trade loops to encourage more varied travel and profit opportunities resulting from exploration.
 1) Worlds will have a good they produce and a good they demand, this will be obvious
 1) There will be no in-system trades
 1) Systems will be at least two jumps from a profitable trade